 These conflicting results got me to research it, extensively.
-I haven’t found anybody online or offline -I asked many experienced doctors and nutritionists- who has been able to explain this.
+I haven’t found anybody online or offline -I asked many experienced doctors and nutritionists- who have been able to explain this.
 As you might have noticed by now, I am a problem fixer and I decided to get to the bottom of this phenomenon.

 What happens when we fast?

 - We produce Human Growth Hormone which has many benefits.
-HGH helps build and repair muscle, boost metabolism, repair skin and slow down aging, as well as burn fat.
+HGH helps build and repair muscle, boost metabolism, repair skin, and slow down aging, as well as burn fat.

 - We also produce cortisol which has harmful effects on the body and mind.
 Cortisol is the stress hormone (the one released in a flight or fight situation).
-Elevated cortisol levels lead to weight gain(mainly in the face and abdomen), anxiety; it can lower our metabolism and immune system, increase inflammation, increase blood pressure etc.
+Elevated cortisol levels lead to weight gain(mainly in the face and abdomen), anxiety; it can lower our metabolism and immune system, increase inflammation, increase blood pressure, etc.

 Two things happen simultaneously, one positive and one negative when it comes to weight-loss.